Leesa Streifler: Work

-Streifler is known for producing art through a variety of media including photography, acrylic painting, drawing, and performance; her works are often centered around feminism and explore themes such as illness, aging, family, body image, mental health, death and identity.
-Her artwork has been exhibited across Canada in the Canada Council Art Bank, National Gallery of Canada, Canadian Museum of Contemporary Photography, Saskatchewan Arts Board, Winnipeg Art Gallery, and Kenderdine Gallery.
-Streifler has also self-published a book entitled Kin, which contains drawings supplemented by fiction from Jeanne Randolph.
+Her artwork has been exhibited in the National Gallery of Canada, Canadian Museum of Contemporary Photography, Saskatchewan Arts Board, and Winnipeg Art Gallery.

 Streifer's works are part of permanent collection of National Gallery of Canada Contemporary Mythology: Compassion (1989) a large-scale painted-over gelatin silver print was acquired by the National Gallery in 1993, Contained: Untitled (House) (2003), Contained: Candy Apple Pin-up (2003) and Contained: X-Ray Bunny (2003), three series of four 4 framed chromogenic prints, were purchased by the Canadian Museum of Contemporary Photography in 2005.

-Solo exhibitions

-Among Streifler's solo exhibitions have been shown at the Moose Jaw Art Museum, Moose Jaw, Saskatchewan and MacKenzie Art Gallery, Regina; Toronto Photographer’s Workshop, Toronto; Swift Current National Exhibition Centre, Medicine Hat Museum and Art Gallery; Dunlop Art Gallery, Regina; Dazibao centre de photographies actuelles, Montreal; Festival of Contemporary Photography, Women’s Art Resource Center (WARC), Toronto; Art Gallery of Regina; Estevan Art Gallery, Saskatchewan.; Lessedra Gallery, Sofia, Bulgaria; and Christine Klassen Gallery, Calgary.

-Group exhibitions
+Exhibitions

+Streifler's solo exhibitions include one at the MacKenzie Art Gallery in Regina.

-Streifler has participated in group exhibitions at the following venues: Kenderdine Art Gallery, University of Saskatchewan; University of Manitoba, Gallery 111; Mendel Art Gallery, Saskatoon; Centre for Women’s Studies in Education, University of Toronto; MacKenzie Art Gallery, Regina; Dunlop Art Gallery, Regina; Canadian Museum of Contemporary Photography, National Gallery of Canada, Ottawa; McMaster University Art Gallery, Hamilton, Ontario; Sir Wilfred Grenfell College Art Gallery, University of Newfoundland; Beaverbrook Art Gallery, Fredericton; Kenderdine Art Gallery, University of Saskatchewan, Saskatoon; Museo de Arte Contemporáneo, Santiago, Chile; Fifth Parallel Gallery, University of Regina; and Dunlop Art Gallery, Regina.
-Her work was exhibited at the National Gallery of Canada in 2006 as part of the exhibition Persona: From the Collection together with work by Shelley Niro, Rebecca Belmore, Rosalie Favell, Rafael Goldchain, and General Idea.
+Streifler has been in group exhibitions at the Kenderdine Art Gallery, University of Saskatchewan; Mendel Art Gallery, Saskatoon; MacKenzie Art Gallery, Regina; Dunlop Art Gallery, Regina; Canadian Museum of Contemporary Photography, National Gallery of Canada, Ottawa; University of Newfoundland; Beaverbrook Art Gallery, Fredericton; and Dunlop Art Gallery, Regina.